memfault/interrupt/_posts/2023-09-11-mcu-peripheral-forwarding.md

 In this article, we'll explore the concept of mapping MCU’s(Chip) peripherals to your personal or embedded computer as if these peripherals were a part of the computer.

-There are two way to do it.
+There are two ways to do it.

 <!-- excerpt end -->